quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 - Use only the minimum amount of code necessary to reproduce the unexpected behavior.
 A good bug report should isolate specific methods that exhibit unexpected behavior and precisely define how expectations were violated.
 What did you expect the method or methods to do, and how did the observed behavior differ?
 The more precisely you isolate the issue, the faster we can investigate.

-- Issues with no clear repro steps will not be triaged.
+- Issues with no clear reproduction steps will not be triaged.
 If an issue labeled "need repro" receives no further input from the issue author for more than 5 days, it will be closed.

 - If your issue is resolved but still open, don’t hesitate to close it.
 In case you found a solution by yourself, it could be helpful to explain how you fixed it.

-- Most importantly, we beg your patience: the team must balance your request against many other responsibilities — fixing other bugs, answering other questions, new features, new documentation, etc. The issue list is not paid support and we cannot make guarantees about how fast your issue can be resolved.
+- Most importantly, we beg your patience: the team must balance your request against many other responsibilities — fixing other bugs, answering other questions, new features, new documentation, etc. The issue list is not paid support and we cannot make guarantees about how fast your issue can be resolved, although we do our very best.

 ## Helping to Resolve Existing Issues

-As a next step beyond reporting issues, you can help the core team resolve existing ones by providing feedback about them.
+As a next step beyond reporting issues, you can help the Quasar Team resolve existing ones by providing feedback about them.
 If you are new to Quasar  development, that might be a great way to walk your first steps, you'll get familiar with the code base and the processes.

 If you check the issues list in [GitHub Issues](https://github.com/quasarframework/quasar/issues), you'll find lots of issues already requiring attention.
 What can you do for these?
 Quite a bit, actually: